 This offering document relates to an Exempt Offer in accordance with the Offered Securities Rules of the Dubai Financial Services Authority ("DFSA").
 This offering document is intended for distribution only to persons of a type specified in the Offered Securities Rules of the DFSA.
 It must not be delivered to, or relied on by, any other person.
 The DFSA has no responsibility for reviewing or verifying any documents in connection with Exempt Offers.
-The DFSA has not approved this prospectus nor taken steps to verify the information set forth in this prospectus and has no responsibility for the offering document.
+The DFSA has no responsibility for the offering document.
 The securities to which this offering document relates may be illiquid and/or subject to restrictions on their resale.
 Prospective purchasers of the securities offered should conduct their own due diligence on the securities.
 If you do not understand the contents of this offering document you should consult an authorized financial advisor.